All Episodes

 Either way, it is in the interest of the left to find a way to pin a prospective Obama loss on non-ideological factors, either impersonal ones like economic discontent or personal shortcomings of Obama's.

-If Obama loses, even if he wins, unless the economy finally takes off in his second term, the left will have to work to distance itself from his legacy, as uh as Drew Weston is already doing.
+If Obama loses, even if he wins, unless the economy finally takes off in his second term, the left will have to work to distance itself from his legacy, as Drew Weston is already doing.

-Look, folks, you know and I know that if Obama loses, the first thing they're going to do is blame it on racism.
+Look, folks, you know, and I know that if Obama loses, the first thing they're going to do is blame it on racism.

 And then the next they're going to blame it on is racism.